 Redundancy provides some protection

 The fact is it’s incredibly difficult to monitor these lines.
 Cable companies have been trying to do so for more than a century, since the first telegraph lines were laid in the 1800s.
 But the ocean is too vast and the lines simply too long.
 It would be impossible to stop every vessel that came anywhere near critical communications cables.
-We’d need to create extremely long, “no-go” zones across the ocean, which itself would profoundly disrupt the economy.
+Nations would need to create extremely long, “no-go” zones across the ocean, which itself would profoundly disrupt the economy.
+Even then, the cables could still be at risk from undersea landslides.

-Fewer than 300 cable systems transport almost all transoceanic traffic around the world.
+There are only several hundred cable systems that transport almost all transoceanic traffic around the world.
 And these often run through narrow pressure points where small disruptions can have massive impacts.
 Since each cable can carry an extraordinary amount of information, it’s not uncommon for an entire country to rely on only a handful of systems.
-In many places, it would take only a few cable cuts to take out large swathes of the internet.
+In many places, like Tonga, it takes only a single cable cut to take out large swathes of the internet.
 If the right cables were disrupted at the right time, it could disrupt global internet traffic for weeks or even months.

 The thing that protects global information traffic is the fact that there’s some redundancy built into the system.
 Since there is more cable capacity than there is traffic, when there is a break, information is automatically rerouted along other cables.
 Because there are many systems linking to the United States, and a lot of internet infrastructure is located here, a single cable outage is unlikely to cause any noticeable effect for Americans.